 For information about joining the Nebraska Civic Engagement Table, please contact Zack Burgin.

-The Table exists to strengthen Nebraska’s nonprofit community through collaboration, training, and leadership development.
+NCET exists to strengthen Nebraska’s nonprofit community through collaboration, training, and leadership development.
 The resources we provide help our member organizations build year-round civic engagement in the communities they serve.
-Our goal is to ensure all Nebraskans’ voices are represented in the policy decisions that affect their lives, and to build leadership among community members and our nonprofit partners
+Our goal is to ensure all Nebraskans’ voices are represented in the policy decisions that affect their lives, and to build leadership among community members and our nonprofit partners.

-The Nebraska Table serves as a backbone organization providing resources to nonprofit 501(c)(3) community and advocacy organizations that empower the rising electorate in our state.
-The rising electorate includes groups that are often underrepresented, such as African-Americans, Latinos, Native Americans, new citizens, low-income families, women, LGBT Nebraskans, and young voters.
+We serve as a backbone organization providing resources to nonprofit 501(c)(3) community and advocacy organizations that empower the rising electorate in our state.
+The rising electorate includes groups that are often underrepresented, such as African-Americans, Latinos, Native Americans, AAPI, new citizens, low-income families, unmarried women, LGBT Nebraskans, and young voters.

 Any 501(c)(3) organization that provides direct services to an underrepresented group, or that advocates for underrepresented groups, would benefit from joining the Table’s collaborative network.